Premier songwriting courses in The Writing Room

 - Becoming a prolific writer

-- Wrote a book
+- Publishing a book of song prompts

 - Making some of the best friendships I never could have imagined I would make

-Happy writing, Fanciers!
+Happy writing, Fanciers!"